brtvcl/geo-logger-api/README.md

 1. Node.js installed on your computer
 2. PostGIS enabled Postgres database

-You can use docker to quickly spinup an instance of PostGIS with following command
+If you don't have PostGIS you can use docker to quickly spinup an instance of PostGIS with following command

 ```
 docker run --env=POSTGRES_PASSWORD=pgadmin -p 5432:5432 postgis/postgis:latest